 - Will I have nausea and vomiting throughout my entire pregnancy?

 - Are there any medications I can take to help with my symptoms?

-- Does my condition pose any risk to my baby?
+- Does morning sickness pose any risk to my baby?

 Don't hesitate to ask follow-up questions as they occur to you during your appointment.